GoogleChrome/devtools-docs/docs/network.md

   </tbody>
 </table>

-To use a query shown in the above table, construct it in the format of: `<Filter Type>:<Description>`, however you will almost always want to use the autocomplete suggestions which also ensures your query is valid.
+To use a query shown in the above table, construct it in the format of: `<Filter Type>:<Description>`.
+You will almost always want to use the autocomplete suggestions which ensures your query is valid.

 ### Adding and removing table columns